The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

 Click the plot's camera icon to download a copy of the plot as a high quality image (scalable vector graphic).

+#### Data Availability

+Note that schemes and mitigators will not be plotted if there is no data to show.
+Schemes may have chosen not to set a mitigator, or a mitigator [may not have been available](https://connect.strategyunitwm.nhs.uk/nhp/project_information/user_guide/mitigators_lookup.html) when developing a scenario.

 #### Settings

 ##### Show full range?